-- The Specialist Teaching Service via surgeries or through a referral to LIFT - The NHS-paediatrics, Occupational Therapy, Speech and Language Therapy, School Nursing Service - Our own Speech and Language Therapist - Commissioning an Educational Psychologist
+- The Specialist Teaching Service via surgeries or through a referral to LIFT - The NHS-paediatrics, Occupational Therapy, Speech and Language Therapy, School Nursing Service.

 Identification of need at any of these three stages, may result in the child being placed on the SEND register.
 A child is identified as having SEND where they have a learning difficulty or disability which calls for special educational provision to be made for them.
 Where a child's need for support meets this threshold, parents will be informed.